Minimax Analysis for Inverse Risk in Nonparametric Planer Invertible Regression: Conclusions and Future Research Directions

 \section{Conclusions and Future Research Directions}

 We studied the nonparametric planer invertible regression, which estimates invertible and bi-Lipschitz function $\bs f_* \in \flipinv$ between a closed square $[-1,1]^2$.
 For $d=2$, we defined inverse risk to evaluate the invertible estimators $\hat{\bs f}_n$: the minimax rate is lower bounded by $n^{-2/(2+d)}$.
-We proposed an invertible estimator, which attains the lower bound up to logarithmic factors.
+We developed an invertible estimator, which attains the lower bound up to logarithmic factors.
 This result implies that the estimation of invertible functions is as difficult as the estimation of non-invertible functions in the minimax sense.
 For this evaluation, we employed output-wise level-sets $L_{f_j}(y):=\{\bs x \in I^2 \mid f_j(\bs x)=y\}$ of the invertible function $\bs f=(f_1,f_2)$, as their intersection $L_{f_1}(y_1) \cap L_{f_2}(y_2)$ identifies the inverse $\bs f^{-1}(\bs y)$.
 We identified some important properties of the level-set $L_{f_j}$.
 This study is the first step towards understanding the multidimensional invertible function estimation problem.

 However, there remain unsolved problems.
-For example, \begin{enumerate}[{(i)}] \item We proposed an invertible estimator only for a restricted case, $d=2$.
+For example, \begin{enumerate}[{(i)}] \item We developed an invertible estimator only for a restricted case, $d=2$.
 A natural direction would be to extend our estimator and the minimax upper bound of the inverse risk to the general $d \ge 3$.
 However, theoretical extension to general $d \ge 3$ seems not straightforward by the following two reasons: (i) coherent rotation, which is used to align the endpoints in our estimator, cannot be defined even for $d=3$ and (ii) \citet{donaldson1989quasiconformal} proved that bi-Lipschitz homeomorphisms cannot be approximated by even piecewise Affine functions for $d=4$.
-Some additional assumptions seem needed. \item The discussions in this paper mostly rely on (a) the existence of the boundary and (b) the simple connectivity of set $[-1,1]^2$.
-It would be worthwhile to generalize our discussion to different types of domains, such as the open multidimensional unit cube $(-1,1)^2$ (e.g., \citet{kawamura1979invertibility} and \citet{pourciau1988global} for a characterization of nonsmooth invertible mappings between $\mathbb{R}^2$, where, $\mathbb{R}^2$ and $(-1,1)^2$ are homeomorphic) and some sets with different torus (see, \citet{hatcher2002topology} for the gentle introduction to torus, and \citet{pmlr-v119-rezende20a} for normalizing flow on tri and sphere surface). \item Whereas the minimax rate is obtained for a supervised regression problem, one of the main applications of the multidimensional invertible function estimation is density estimation, which implicitly trains the invertible function in an unsupervised manner.
-An interesting direction would be to extend the minimax rate to an unsupervised setting. \end{enumerate}
+Some additional assumptions seem needed.
+Another ongoing work of ours studies the case $d \in \mathbb{N}$, by additionally imposing $C^2$ smoothness on $\bs f_*$ to eliminate the pathological cases.